 * Expanding export opportunities to help farmers sell in new markets

-* Strengthening research and other initiatives to support innovation among American fruit and vegetable growers--particularly important to Michigan as our agriculture sector is based more on fruits and vegetables much more than many other states.
+* Strengthening research and other initiatives to support innovation among American fruit and vegetable growers--particularly important to

 * Helping new bio-manufacturing businesses start and existing ones expand